 – Primary Immunodeficiency (Where a part of the immune system stop functioning)

+- Pharmacologist – A Pharmacologist understands how medicines and other types of drugs affect human beings and animals.
+They conduct researches to aid the development and discovery of new helpful drugs.
 Just like a Clinical Research Associate, they also have a right to do research based on animal tissues.
 They test on animals first so that humans won’t get hurt in the trial process.

 How Much Will You Earn?